Are you looking for ways to create and sell courses online?

 - Design a launch strategy that works.
 Your course launch requires a lot more prep and strategy than several Tweets and emails.
 Plan a party tour.
 Set aside 21 days prior to your launch – plan and coordinate live appearances inside other FB Groups and Blogs to heighten the excitement across other platforms and audiences.

 - Create a launch sequence.
 Selling your course is more than just sending some emails and hoping people will buy it; You need to have a system to engage, entertain, entice, and educate your prospects.
-In this template I share the nuts and bolts of how to actually create a successful email sales sequence.
+In this template, I share the nuts and bolts of how to actually create a successful email sales sequence.

 - Build a launch team.
 A launch team is a group of fans that volunteer to promote your course.
 In return they get free access to the course.
 The goal of the launch team is to spread the word on social media and create buzz around your course.
-You should only pick those who have active social media accounts, and a decent following.
-You can motive them to spread the word more, by running a contest – offer a gift card to the top 3 people who help create the most buzz.
+You should only pick those who have active social media accounts and a decent following.
+You can motivate them to spread the word more, by running a contest – offer a gift card to the top 3 people who help create the most buzz.
 Some course creators use Facebook groups to organize their teams and recruit new members.

 - Encourage your fans to market your course.
 Your fans can earn a little extra income by enrolling in your affiliate programs and adding links to your course on their websites or blogs.

 - Promote your course on relevant blogs.
 Compile a list of online course bloggers and reviewers who regularly review courses in your niche, interview influencers, or feature guest posts from influencer in your niche.
 Coordinate with them to promote giveaways or publish reviews or interviews.